 Day 1: Arrival & Psychological Tests

-- Arrival and Reporting: Upon arrival at the assigned ISSB center, you’ll complete initial registration formalities, be assigned a chest number, and briefed on the schedule.
-You’ll be provided accommodation and meals within the center.
+Arrival and Reporting | On arrival at the ISSB center, complete registration, receive a chest number, and get briefed on the schedule.
+Accommodation and meals are provided within the center. |

-- Sentence Completion Test (SCT): You’ll be given incomplete sentences (e.g., “My greatest fear is…”, “I feel happy when…”) and asked to complete them.
-This provides insights into your attitudes, aspirations, values, and emotional state.
+Sentence Completion Test (SCT) | Given incomplete sentences to finish.
+Provides insights into attitudes, aspirations, values, and emotional state. |

-- Thematic Apperception Test (TAT): Similar to picture story writing, but the images might be more abstract or less clear, requiring greater imaginative input.
+Thematic Apperception Test (TAT) | Similar to picture story writing but with more abstract images, requiring greater imaginative input. |

-- Practical Tip: Be honest and natural in your responses.
+Practical Tip: Be honest and natural in your responses.
 Don’t try to guess what the “right” answer is; psychologists are trained to detect inconsistencies.
 Focus on positive themes in your stories and associations.
 Practice creative writing and rapid thought articulation.
 Avoid presenting an overly perfect or fake image; authenticity is valued.

 Day 2 & 3: Group Tasks & Interview – Leadership in Action